Skip to contents

 plot

-If TRUE (the default) and there is evidence of model mis-specification, displays a plot which can be used to explore the functional form of each covariate in the specified model; use plot = FALSE to disable the plot
+If TRUE (the default), and a dataset is supplied, displays a plot which can be used to explore the functional form of each covariate in the specified model if there is evidence of model mis-specification; use plot = FALSE to disable the plot

 message

-If TRUE (the default), displays a message indicating whether the relationships between the dependent variable and covariates are likely to be correctly specified or not; use message = FALSE to suppress the message
+If TRUE (the default), and a dataset is supplied, displays a message indicating whether the relationships between the dependent variable and covariates are likely to be correctly specified or not; use message = FALSE to suppress the message

 Value

-An object of type 'mimod' (a list containing the specified formula, family, and dataset name).
-Optionally, a message indicating whether the relationships between the dependent variable and covariates are likely to be correctly specified or not.
+An object of type 'mimod' (a list containing the specified formula, family, and, if specified, dataset name).
+Optionally, if required and a dataset is supplied, a message indicating whether the relationships between the dependent variable and covariates are likely to be correctly specified or not.
 If there is evidence of model mis-specification, optionally returns a plot of the model residuals versus the fitted values which can be used to explore the appropriate functional form for the specified model.

 References